 Note on data sources: The speeches used in this study were delivered by al-Assad between Jan.
 2000 and Sept.
 2013, with the period of the past six years being sampled most.
-The analyzed text was from open-source translations of 124 speeches, which comprise the totality of English translations available for the study (Table 1).
-In the absence of non-translated speeches in Arabic, the findings should be considered preliminary.
+The analyzed text was from open-source translations of 124 speeches, which comprise the totality of English translations available for the (see study Table 2).
 Additional Twitter feeds were analyzed to gauge his influence in the region.